 Colombia is one of the most biodiverse countries in the world due to its positioning on the Latin American continent.
 The country has multiple ecosystems, thermal floors and a wide variety of plants that make it a preferred area for wild animals.

 This story has been written by Sara Castano Correa, who lives in Colombia.
-The Animal Reader is always looking for writers who want to contribute stories about animal welfare and animal rights in their country.
+The Animal Reader is an animal news website and is always looking for writers who want to contribute stories about animal welfare and animal rights in their country.
 If you’re interested, send us a mail: [email protected]